 Scholarships and grants provide opportunities for youth and adults to strengthen their skills and maximize their positive impacts on the communities in which they live.

 Announcing Scholarships The Montana 4-H Scholarship winners will be recognized at Montana 4-H Congress on the MSU campus in July.
-As a condition of receiving the scholarship, each recipient or their appointee must agree to attend Montana 4-H Congress closing banquet to be recognized.
+Attending Congress is not a requirement to be able to receive a scholarship.
+Students will also be recognized through social media, our website, and press releases.

-How to Apply Each person need only complete one Montana 4-H scholarship application to apply for multiple Montana 4-H scholarships.
-Interested persons should complete the scholarship application via the Application platform on or before February 14, 2024.
-All applicants will need to submit two letters of recommendation, with one of the letters from your County 4-H Agent.
+How to Apply Each person only needs to complete one Montana 4-H scholarship application to apply for multiple Montana 4-H scholarships.
+Interested persons should complete the scholarship application via the Application platform on or before February 14.

 Awarding of Montana 4-H scholarships is based on the availability of funds.